apache/freemarker/README.md

 the source code repository.
 See repository locations here: https://freemarker.apache.org/sourcecode.html

-You need JDK 8 and JDK 16 to be installed
-(and [visible to Gradle](https://docs.gradle.org/current/userguide/toolchains.html)).
+You need JDK 8, JDK 16 and JDK 17 (only for some tests) to be installed (and [visible to Gradle](https://docs.gradle.org/current/userguide/toolchains.html)).

 Be sure that your default Java version (which Gradle should use automatically) is at